intron-prediction-capstone/intron-utility/README.txt

 INPUT

-  The input for now is one of the .tsv files found in the inputs directory.
-  You can specify the file you want as the first command-line argument, or omit it to use whichever it was compiled to use.
+  You must specify the file you want as the first command-line argument.
+Example files can be found in the inputs directory.

 OUTPUT